Slykuiper/slykuiper.github.io/_posts/2023-01-13-pride-collection-twitch-panels.markdown

 ### Download

-You can download all 12 themes from Pride Collection twitch panel pack from the [Google Drive folder here](https://drive.google.com/drive/folders/1Ba9yQCDutNn8Cy9TLhP0pUAcuafeUAl7).
+You can download all 12 themes from the Pride Collection twitch panel pack from the [Google Drive folder here](https://drive.google.com/drive/folders/1Ba9yQCDutNn8Cy9TLhP0pUAcuafeUAl7).

 ### Setup